FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/Create_directory_exit_ibmi.md

 {
-    "title": "Creating a directory exit",
-    "linkTitle": "Creating a directory exit",
+    "title": "Creating  a directory exit - IBM i", "linkTitle": "Creating a directory exit",
     "weight": "300"
-}# <span id="Creating_a_directory_exit"></span>Creating a directory exit - IBM i

-This page describes a delivered sample that is designed to create an example directory exit.
+}This page describes a delivered sample that is designed to create an example directory exit.
 You can use the TCPPARAM configuration sample that is located in CFTPROD/UTIN.

 Before you start